Six Paths: Interpretation of the Saddharmasmṛtyupasthānasūtra

 The Saddharmasmṛtyupasthānasūtra ("Sutra of the Remembrance of the True Law") interprets the different realms, stating that the deva world is a human ideal of pleasure based upon ignorance which is transitory and decays.
 This causes the deva eventual suffering.
 Being situated in the human world exposes one to disease, impurities, exposure to impermanence and a non-self (anātman).
 The animal realm is a place for those who have tormented animals and will receive the same treatment.
 The asura are in this realm as well and wage war against the deva.
 The preta realm is created by greed and ignorance of humans.
 It is the place for those who have refused offerings and are controlled by avarice.

 The hells (naraka) represent the dark labyrinths of the mind entrenched by ignorance and self-deceit.
 The grotesque hell imagery is used in order to initiate the individual on the path of enlightenment and to identify within the hell of their own mind the faceless past existences that are in constant suffering.

 Deva Realm

-While it might be tempting to aspire a rebirth within the world of gods or celestial beings, the deva are so full of joy in this realm that they are unable to understand the teaching about the permanent dukkha in samsara.
-Furthermore, even a deva having consumed all the good karma within the pleasurable existence in this realm, can be reborn in Naraka.
+It is stated in Buddhist tradition that, while it might be tempting to aspire to a rebirth within the world of gods or celestial beings, the deva are so full of joy in this realm that they are unable to understand the teaching about the permanent dukkha in samsara.
+Furthermore, even a deva, having consumed all the good karma which they had attained within the pleasurable existence in this realm, can be reborn in Naraka.